moktan322/moktan322.github.io/README.md

 # Blogger Foo

-Its a repo of Blogger _Foo_ website.
+Repo of _Blogger Foo_ personal website.

 # How to get your own blogging website